davidjb/djb.davmail/README.rst

       davmail.ssl.keyPass = password
       davmail.ssl.keystorePass = password

+* Beware of trailing spaces or other characters at the end of the password lines above.
+If you have any whitespace afterwards, you will tear your hair out trying to solve this error:

+     Exception creating secured server socket : failed to decrypt safe contents entry: javax.crypto.BadPaddingException: Given final block not properly padded

+  Hear-tearing is not fun.

 * Convert an official SSL certificate from a CA into P12 format using the following::

       openssl pkcs12 -export -in example.org.crt -inkey example.org.key -certfile ca_bundle.crt -out davmail.p12

+  The ``Export Password`` you specify will be that which you need to use as the ``keyPass`` and ``keystorePass`` options above.

 * Generate a self-signed ``davmail.p12`` keyfile using the following::